HeySkidee/practice/fuck it.md

 ## 2022: Get a job and shift to bangalore

-Ik I'll be successful, rich af and will have a great wife. just look at the next step in the dark and take that.
+Ik I'll be successful, rich af and will have a great wife. just look at the next step and take that.

 I won't missout much if I stay focused for atleast 2 or 6 months